As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 6 steps to monetizing your blog

-The reason most marketers decide to start a blog is to make money off it.
-Well, if you’ve have any experience with it…you’ll know it’s not easy.
+The reason most marketers decide to start a blog is to make money from it.
+Well, if you’ve had any experience with it, you know it’s not easy.

 However, it’s not impossible.